BillNyeARussianSpy/PatternAnalysis-2025/recognition/HipMRIVQVAE - 47447217/README.md

 Console: per-image SSIM and mean SSIM
 Image: grid saved to --out showing originals and reconstructions with SSIM labels.

-## Image Generation
+## Image Generation Results
 Images were generated in a panel of 8x2 (8 is the default value for `--num` in `predict.py`), where the top row is the original image from test data and the bottom row is the reconstructed image from the trained model.

 The image below describes the full capability of the model to generate recognizable images with a SSIM well over 0.6 (after a full training process).
+Demonstrating this is an average SSIM of 0.794125 (using the images below).
+The test images were randomly selected according to the main code in `predict.py`.

 ![readme_images.png](readme_images/readme_images.png)